chrisbrandow/chrisBrandowBlog/content/about.md

 mathjax: false
 ---

-This site is a Hugo static site engine written in Go.
+This site is a Hugo static site engine written in Gox.

 It is styled with the [Jane theme](https://github.com/xianmin/hugo-theme-jane).